hparpinel/automation-and-setup-scripts/Installing_Oracle_Virtual_Machine.md

 eject /dev/sr0
 ```

-> **Note:** Now you should be able to enable the guest OS screen to adjust and resize automatically according to the VirtualBox window size.
-To adjust the display size of your VirtualBox guest OS, dynamically locate the menu bar at the top of the VirtualBox window and click on **Enable Auto-Resize Guest Display**.
+> **Note:** Enabling the guest OS screen to auto-resize improves usability.
+Use the VirtualBox menu bar to activate **Enable Auto-Resize Guest Display**.

+---

 ## Step 8.
 Create a Shared Folder